top of page

 The Ring that Started it All

 The inspiration didn't come from a gallery or a book, but from two rings given to me by my mother while she was still with me.
-She had remarked that they felt "too young" for her and passed them to my care.
 After she passed away, these rings became my Katami (形見)—precious keepsakes that hold her spirit and my memories of her.

 I found myself searching for something worthy of holding them.
 I didn't just want a box; I wanted a sanctuary—a piece of art that could carry the weight of the story behind the jewelry.
 When I couldn’t find a vessel that felt right, I realized I had to create one myself.